How Sandvik is Embracing Sustainable Manufacturing & Empowering Workforce?

 In March 2023, Sandvik Coromant achieved a significant milestone by inaugurating a cutting-edge wastewater treatment plant at Talawade Garden in Pune.
 This marked the fourth collaborative endeavour between Sandvik Coromant and the Pimpri-Chinchwad Municipal Corporation (PCMC) to address the pressing issue of untreated sewage waste.
 In Pimpri-Chinchwad, a city known for its development and industrial prominence in Maharashtra, a substantial volume of wastewater flows through the drainage system, contributing to surface water and groundwater pollution.
 To combat this environmental challenge, Sandvik Coromant India has diligently worked alongside PCMC to install regional wastewater treatment plants, facilitating water recycling and reuse.
 Thanks to these concerted efforts, a staggering 9.1 million liters of wastewater can now be repurposed, benefitting four gardens in the area.

 Sandvik Coromant’s commitment to sustainability extends beyond wastewater management.
-In recent years, the company has collaborated with Green Yatra, a leading non-profit organization in India, to develop a magnificent Miyawaki forest in Pune.
+In recent years, the company has collaborated with Green Yatra, a leading non-profit organisation in India, to develop a magnificent Miyawaki forest in Pune.
 Sandvik Coromant has planted 6,000 saplings through this collaboration, expected to flourish into a thriving Miyawaki Forest.
 This initiative is a testament to the company’s dedication to environmental conservation and biodiversity enhancement, contributing to the greening of Pune’s urban landscape.

 Sandvik Coromant’s Electrification Partnerships: Recognizing the importance of electrification in improving the well-being of urban communities, Sandvik Coromant has embarked on electrification schemes in India.
-The company has forged a strategic partnership with Krushi Vikas, an organization committed to community development.
+The company has forged a strategic partnership with Krushi Vikas, an organisation committed to community development.
 Together, they strive to bring electricity to three villages in Jalgaon, an aspirational district.
 By working in tandem, Sandvik Coromant and Krushi Vikas aim to uplift these communities, providing them access to a vital resource that will enhance their quality of life.

 Empowering Women in Manufacturing: Paving the Way for Inclusivity